Without a doubt, Costa Rica is one of the best surf destinations in the world.

 Much like the Nosara area, Santa Teresa picks up tons of swells, so if you’re planning a Costa Rica surf trip, and want to be pretty much guaranteed surf, Santa Teresa is a fair bet.

-This town has a fairly big party scene as well, so if you’re looking to party on your surf trp, you’ll certainly be able to do so here.
+This town has a fairly big party scene as well, so if you’re looking to party on your surf trip, you’ll certainly be able to do so here.
+Santa Teresa has a really fun backpacker scene too, and I believe it’s the top Costa Rica surf towns for backpackers.

 If you’re seeking out peace and quiet, you can still find that in Santa Teresa by booking an airbnb or accommodations further up the hill from the main road.